Natural Stone Flooring

 acidic substances will cause etching or surface damage to your stone.

-If the etching is mild to medium, (the discolored area feels smooth) use
+If the etching is mild to medium, (the discolored area feels smooth) use a

-MB-11 Polishing Powder.
+polishing powder.
 It's easy to use and will remove light to medium etches.

 If your etching is severe, (feels really rough) call a natural stone restoration professional.